Soccer-Werder stun Dortmund with three late goals for 3-2 comeback win | Sports-Games

 Soccer-Werder stun Dortmund with three late goals for 3-2 comeback win

-The visitors, however, refused to give up and scored what might have been a consolation goal through youth international Lee Buchanan's superb strike into the top corner in the 89th.
-But Schmidt then drew them level before Burke's stunning winner deep in extra time, which left Dortmund on six points from their first three games.
+The visitors refused to give up and scored what might have been a consolation goal through England youth international Buchanan's superb strike into the top corner in the 89th.
+But Schmidt drew them level before Burke's stunning winner deep in stoppage time, which left Dortmund on six points from their first three games.

+Werder have now become the first Bundesliga team to score three goals in a game from the 89th minute onwards.
+"We are unfortunately talking about a deserved defeat," Dortmund coach Edin Terzic told a news conference.
+"Still it's frustrating when you are 2-0 up until the 89th minute even if you have not played well.

+"It is difficult to explain it rationally.
+After they scored their first goal we started to shake.
+"Even if our performance is not got we should be winning such matches," Terzic said.

-Dortmund's Julian Brandt had fired a blinder past Werder keeper Jiri Pavlenka in first-half stoppage time to take an unexpected lead after a dire 45 minutes for the hosts where nothing seemed to work.
-Werder, who had 10 shots on goal compared with Dortmund's two by the 75th minute, were the more adventurous side throughout, their passing game more fluid and creative and their attacks more dangerous.
+Julian Brandt had fired a blinder past Werder keeper Jiri Pavlenka in first-half stoppage time to take an unexpected lead after a dire 45 minutes for the hosts.
+Werder, with 10 shots on goal compared with Dortmund's two by the 75th minute, were the more adventurous side throughout, their passing game more fluid and their attacks more dangerous.

-But they were caught out again when Raphael Guerreiro tried his luck from 25 metres out and beat Pavlenka with a low shot in the 77th minute.
-The visitors, however, refused to give up and scored what might have been a consolation goal through youth international Lee Buchanan's superb strike into the top corner in the 89th.
+But they were caught out again when Raphael Guerreiro tried his luck from 25 metres out to beat Pavlenka in the 77th.
+The visitors refused to give up and scored what might have been a consolation goal through England youth international Buchanan's superb strike into the top corner in the 89th.

 Ruhr valley rivals Schalke 04 are still waiting for their first league win since their return to the top flight this season following a goalless draw against VfL Wolfsburg.
 Wolves' keeper Coen Kasteels saved two consecutive spot kicks from Simon Terodde when a first-half stoppage-time penalty had to be retaken.